 "It is not as straightforward an issue as we would all maybe like it to be.
 We reflected in the consultation report that we would look at it....At the moment, it applies to detention for assessment, which is why the criteria are mental illness and risk to others or self.
 However, it seemed to us that there might be a question around having a special rule beyond that detention for assessment where there is no equivalent special rule, such as where a child is being treated for a very serious physical condition on a long-term basis, for example.
-We think that it is something http://data.niassembly.gov.uk/HansardXml/committee-15219.pdf Website accessed 20.10.15.
+We think that it is something

+Providing research and information services to the Northern Ireland Assembly http://data.niassembly.gov.uk/HansardXml/committee-15219.pdf Website accessed 20.10.15.

-38 Children's Law Centre, NICCY, Northern Ireland Human Rights Commission, DHSSPS.
+Children's Law Centre, NICCY, Northern Ireland Human Rights Commission, DHSSPS.